gboeing/street-network-models/readme.md

 #### 3.1 Calculate indicators

+Load each saved graph's GraphML file.
+Calculate each indicator as described in the indicators metadata file.
+Save the results to the `indicators-street.csv` file.

 #### 3.2.
 Merge indicators

+Merge the `indicators-street.csv` indicators with the urban centers indicators from the geopackage file described in 1.1.
+Save to disk with indicators named as described in the indicators metadata file.

 #### 3.3.
 Create metadata

+Create metadata files for the graph nodes, graph edges, and indicators.

 #### 3.4.
 Validation

 See validation notebook.

 ### 4. Upload repository

+#### 4.1.
+File checks

+Before staging files for repository deposit, ensure we have what we expect.
+Verify that we have the same number of countries for each file type, the same number of gpkg, graphml, and node/edge list files, and that the same set of country/city names exists across gkpg, graphml, and node/edge lists.

 ### 5. Analysis